MessageSquareSignal

 Temperature, noise, equipment quality, break room access, safety protocols — these aren't perks.
 They're the daily environment.
 For a factory worker or a retail associate, the physical workspace is the employee experience.

-4. Feeling Heard (Not Just Surveyed)
+4. Feeling Heard (Not Just Asked)

 Frontline workers have strong opinions about what could improve their work.
 Most have never been asked in a way that felt genuine.
 The format matters as much as the question.